 - a.
 The FAI Silver, Gold, and Diamond badge flights and the Diploma flights are a set of international soaring achievement standards.
-They are awarded by each NAC, who shall maintain a register of the flights it has validated, retaining the pilot's name, nationality, and the dates and details of each soaring performance. - Regardless of the number of flight recorders and/or position recorders carried in the glider, only those selected by the pilot before take-off and inspected (i.e. controlled) by an Official Observer (OO) shall be used for flight claim evidence.
-All further references to FRs or PRs in Chapter 2 and 4 for badge claims apply to those so controlled. - In order to claim a badge achieved during a competition flight, the requirements of the Code must be fulfilled regardless of the regulations of that competition.
+They are awarded by each NAC, who shall maintain a register of the flights it has validated, retaining the pilot's name, nationality, and the dates and details of each soaring performance. - b.
+Regardless of the number of flight recorders and/or position recorders carried in the glider, only those selected by the pilot before take-off and inspected (i.e. controlled) by an Official Observer (OO) shall be used for flight claim evidence.
+All further references to FRs or PRs in Chapters 2 and 4 for badge claims apply to those so controlled. - c.
+In order to claim a badge achieved during a competition flight, the requirements of the Code must be fulfilled regardless of the regulations of that competition. - d.
+For all badge flights, the pilot must be alone in the glider.